nprapps/mapturner/README.md

 * For each layer, if a `where` attribute is specified, the layer data will be filtered by that clause.
 * For each layer, all fields in the layer *not* specified in the `properties` array will be removed (to reduce file size), unless `all-properties` is specified, in which case all will be kept.
 * For each layer, if an `id-property` is set, data from that property will be set as the identifier for the features in the layer.
-* The layer will be converted to [Topojson](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).
+* The layer will be converted to [TopoJSON](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).

-After each layer has been processed all of them will be concatenated into a single topojson file.
+After each layer has been processed all of them will be concatenated into a single TopoJSON file.
 Each layer's key name will be used to identify it in the output.

 ## Complete list of configuration options

 For all layer types:

 * `type`: The type of layer.
-Valid types are `shp`, `json` (GeoJSON or TopoJSON), and `csv`.
-(Required)
+Valid types are `shp`, `json` (GeoJSON or TopoJSON), and `csv`. **(Required)**
-* `path`: The path (relative or absolute) to the layer data file.
-(Required)
+* `path`: The path (relative or absolute) to the layer data file. **(Required)**
 * `id-property`: A property from the data file to use as the unique identifier for features.
+See also, [the TopoJSON command-line documentation](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).
 * `properties`: A list of properties from the data to be kept in the output.
 All other properties are dropped.
 * `all-properties`: If true, then all properties are kept for this layer.
 * `where`: A SQL-like query predicate that will filter the feature data.
 This This uses exactly the same query syntax as [ogr2ogr](http://www.gdal.org/ogr2ogr.html).